Characters: The Dresden Files Chicago PD And FBI

 - Jumping Off the Slippery Slope: Thanks to using Black Magic.

-- Knight Templar: He is a firm believer that he who breaks the law should be punished.
+- Knight Templar: He is a firm believer that he who breaks the law should be punished, and that anyone who gets in the way is a "necessary sacrifice."

 - Our Werewolves Are Different: he needs a belt possessed by a demon wolf spirit to transform; which someone gave him.
 Later books hint it was either agents of Nemesis, or the Black Council, or possibly both if they are working together.